A phase-field method for modeling cracks with frictional contact: Numerical examples

 Figure~\ref{fig:inclined-interface-stick-slip} comparatively shows the results of $\mu=0.19$ and $\mu=0.21$ cases in terms of the $x$-displacement field.
 We can find that the domain is under a slip condition when $\mu=0.19<\tan\theta$ and under a stick condition when $\mu=0.21>\tan\theta$.
 Therefore, we have confirmed that the phase-field method can also distinguish between stick and slip conditions appropriately.

 Also for this problem, we check the sensitivity to the length parameter by repeating the same problem with $L=0.008$ m, 0.004 m, and 0.002 m.
 We have found that stick and slip conditions are correctly distinguished with all the three length parameters.
-Because the stick case is a standard linear elasticity problem, we only present the slip case ($\mu=0.19$) results in Fig.~\ref{fig:inclined-interface-L-refinement}.
+Because the stick case is a standard linear elasticity problem, we only present the displacement and contact stress results of the slip case ($\mu=0.19$) in Figs.~\ref{fig:inclined-interface-L-refinement} and \ref{fig:inclined-interface-L-refinement-stresses}.
 It can again be seen that the numerical solutions show little sensitivity to $L$, at least for the length parameters considered which are reasonably small compared with the domain size.
+Results in Fig.~\ref{fig:inclined-interface-L-refinement-stresses} also confirm that the numerical solutions converge as $L$ decreases.

 Figure~\ref{fig:inclined-interface-newton-slip-guess} shows the Newton convergence behaviors of the stick and slip cases when $L=0.002$ m and $L/h=8$.
 We can see that except the first load step of the stick case, all load steps converged after a single update, which evinces the linearity of the formulation.
 The first step of the stick case required multiple iterations because a slip condition is initially assumed for the stress-free initial condition and it has to be corrected by a Newton iteration.
 From the second step, as a stick condition is identified from the last converged step, the problem remained linear.
 To confirm this statement, we have also repeated the same problems by changing the initial contact condition to a stick condition.
 Then, as shown in Fig.~\ref{fig:inclined-interface-newton-stick-guess}, the first load step of the slip case required two iterations for convergence, and all other load steps in the stick and slip cases converged after a single Newton update.
 Therefore, we can conclude that the formulation is linear if the initial guess of the contact condition is correct, and that an incorrect guess of the contact condition can be rectified during a Newton iteration.